5m — high-wind specialist

 Yes — 12m is the most common beginner all-rounder for 70–80kg riders in 14–18 knots.
 Easier relaunch, predictable turning, broad wind range.

 For an average 75kg rider in mixed European conditions, a 10m sits in the sweet spot.
-For lighter or stronger wind regions, 9m or 12m respectively.
+In lighter-wind regions go 12m, in stronger-wind regions 9m.

 If wind is gusty, size down.
 If you ride waves or foil, size down.
 If wind is steady and you want power for jumping, size up.
 Most riders size down 1m when in doubt.